 OurSurfing browser hijacker adds a startup code in Firefox target box to every time load malicious website upon startup.
 Remove that code from Firefox Properties dialog box.

 1. Right click Mozilla Firefox desktop icon; select Open file location.

-2. The target file will be highlighted in File Explorer as in case of Windows 10/ 8.1/ 8; or Windows Explorer as in case of earlier versions.
+2. The target file will be highlighted in File Explorer as in the case of Windows 10/ 8.1/ 8, or Windows Explorer as regarding earlier versions.

 3. Temporarily minimize that window; go to Desktop; delete existing Firefox shortcut.
 Besides, delete Start Menu shortcut of Mozilla Firefox.

-4. Restore minimized window.
-Right click firefox.exe file, select Properties.
+4. Restore the minimized window.
+Right-click firefox.exe file, select Properties.

 5. Click Shortcut tab.

-6. In the Target textbox, delete everything that you see besides following path:
+6. In the Target text box, delete everything that you see besides the following path:

 - “C:\Program Files (x86)\Mozilla Firefox\firefox.exe” (quotes included)

 Meaning, you’ll see a malicious URL after Firefox application path.
 Delete that URL and keep only application path.